jbehrens33/Misc_Knowledge_Base/03_Learning-R/README.md

   * RStudio: working within the user interface
 * Workshop to learn how to visualize data with the common package ggpplot2: https://github.com/jbehrens33/ggplot2-workshop.

+# 4\.
+Help I Have Specific Questions!

+Alas, with any coding, you will run into errors as you learn a new language.
+And then once you know it well, you'll run into errors as you work with new datasets or try new analyses.
+Fear not, you are not alone.
+When you have issues I recommend the following:

+* Google your issue.
+Be as specific as possible, if there's a specific package you're using mention it.
+For example: "How do I add a figure caption, in R using ggplot2".

+  * Stack Overflow is often where you'll find answers. https://stackoverflow.com/questions.
+Note that there are often multiple ways to do the same thing, so look for an answer that makes sense to you and try it out.
+Still verify it worked, as not every solution will work.
+* Explore websites that often have clear R guidance and answers

+  * A few that often pop up for me, especially for data analysis and visualizations are: https://www.sthda.com and https://www.statology.org/r-guides and https://r-charts.com.